El Baraf

-Ceelbaraf (Elbaraf) is a town and district in the Middle Shabelle, Somalia.
-It is a transportation hub at the junction of roads and had been effectively controlled by the Islamic militant group Al-Shabaab since 2009 and by the African Union Mission to Somalia (AMISOM) since 2016.
+Ceel baraf (El baraf) is a town and district in the Middle Shabelle, Somalia.
+It is a transportation hub at the junction of roads and had been effectively controlled by the Hirshabele until the 2025 Shabelle offensive.

 Inhabitants

 The inhabitants are predominantly Agoonyar Gaabane, a branch of the Abgaal, a branch of the Hawiye clan.
 They are in conflict with the Hawaadle, another branch of the Hawiye clan, who live in a neighboring village.

 History

 In June 2002, the forces of Muhammad Umar Habeb of the Warsangali clan attacked El Baraf.
 El Baraf was controlled by the warlords of Dahir Dayah, then Minister of Interior of the Transitional National Government of Somalia.

 In February 2008, a struggle between Hawaadle and Abgaal, a branch of the Hawiye clan, set the stage for fighting in Qoryale and El Baraf.
 The clashes displaced hundreds of families and thousands of people.
 The inhabitants of the Hawaadle clan took refuge in Jalalaqsi and those of the Abgaal clan in Mahaday.